 Certifications and Licenses a Master’s in Elementary Education Prepares For

-Many elementary education master’s online degrees prepare students to receive a license to teach kindergarten through the sixth grade.
-You can typically transfer your license to a new state as long as you meet the new state’s requirements.
+- Many elementary education master’s online degrees prepare students to receive a license to teach kindergarten through the sixth grade.
+You can typically transfer your license to a new state if you meet the new state’s requirements.
 Almost all public and most private school teaching jobs require a license.

 Online Master’s in Elementary Education Careers

 Professionals with an online master’s degree in elementary education have a variety of career options.
 While some stay in the classroom as teachers, many others go on to become principals, counselors, and curriculum specialists.
 Regardless of their career path, these professionals must have strong leadership, organizational, and communication skills.

 - Elementary Principal

 - Responsible for managing schools, staff, and students, principals develop and enforce curriculum standards, provide counsel and discipline to students, and evaluate teachers' performance.
 They may meet regularly with parents and develop plans to improve academic achievement.
 Increasingly, principals are responsible for ensuring school safety and security, along with budgeting, overseeing maintenance, and approving class schedules.